St. Petersburg Personal Injury Lawyer

 Why Choose Our Firm for Your St. Petersburg Injury Case?

-Peter N. Meros and Walter E. Smith, both partners of Meros, Smith, Brennan & Brennan, P.A., represent clients in personal injury, professional malpractice and wrongful death matters.
+Peter N. Meros and Walter E. Smith, both partners of Meros, Smith, Brennan, Brennan and Gregg, P.A., represent clients in personal injury, professional malpractice and wrongful death matters.
 Both Mr. Meros and Mr. Smith are Florida State Bar Board Certified Civil Trial Lawyers, who were part of the inaugural class of board-certified trial lawyers in Florida in 1983.

 Insurance companies and insurance defense counsel tend to evaluate personal injury, wrongful death and malpractice cases with the plaintiff’s choice of counsel in mind.
 Our attorneys have the requisite trial experience, knowledge and advocacy skills to successfully represent your interests.
 In personal injury, wrongful death and professional malpractice matters, our firm represents clients on a contingency fee arrangement, which means that no legal fees will be charged to our clients unless we obtain a recovery on their behalf.